mrdandelion6/Terminal-Sword/README.md

 Terminal Sword is a low level C project hosting an online multiplayer terminal-based sword game using stream sockets with the TCP protocol.

 ## AO Warning
-Part of this code was submitted by me for a computer science course at UofT and you will most definitely be flagged for an academic defense if you use this for any assignments.
+Part of this code was submitted by me for a computer science course at UofT and you will most definitely be flagged for an academic offense if you use it for any assignments.

 ## Installation